Yusuf Bey: Black Muslim era

 Although the bakery was not affiliated with the Nation of Islam, Yusuf Bey's activism originated with that group.
 After he came to Oakland in the early 1970s, Bey became a member of the 200-member Nation of Islam Mosque No. 26 in San Francisco, which had a strict fundamentalist reputation of strictly adhering to the edicts from the Nation's Chicago headquarters.
 At that time Bey went by the name Capt.
 Joseph X.

-Prior to establishing Mosque No. 26B, Joseph Stephens (he had not yet changed his name to Bey) and his brother Minister Billy X opened a mosque in Santa Barbara, California.
+Prior to establishing Mosque No. 26B, Joseph Stephens (he had not yet changed his name to Bey) and his brother, Minister Billy X, opened a mosque in Santa Barbara, California.
 He became the Secretary of the mosque and his brother was the minister.

-Together with Bey's brother, Minister Billy X Stephens, the two men received permission to establish a new congregation, Mosque No. 26B, in Oakland.
+Together with Bey's brother, Minister Billy X Stephens, the two men then received permission to establish a new congregation, Mosque No. 26B, in Oakland.
 Around that time the two Bey brothers associated with a single young woman named Capt.
 Felicia X, who was the head of a training program for women in the San Francisco mosque.
 Felicia X then defected to the brothers' new Mosque No. 26B.
 Minister Henry Majied, the leader of Mosque No. 26, then retaliated with charges against Felicia X, sparking a bitter rivalry between the two mosques.

 Part of the rivalry stemmed from competition over selling of Muhammad Speaks newspapers on the streets.
 Bey's group outsold the San Francisco group, but did it partly by selling to whites, violating the Nation's written policy to not sell where whites might buy it.
 Minister Henry retaliated by ordering his members to confiscate any copies of the newspaper if they saw any of Bey's group selling them downtown to whites.
 As a result, Elijah Muhammad expelled Minister Henry, for ordering Muslims to "attack" other Muslims.

 After 1972, the Beys and the bakery split off from Mosque No. 26B, and from the Nation of Islam.
 Bey's brother, Minister Billy, returned to the Nation of Islam before the Million Man March in 1995.
 Currently, he remains active with the movement where he lives in Las Vegas, Nevada.